Tourist Places to Visit Near Agra Within 100 kms

 Sikandra the Akbars Tomb

-As I walked through the massive gate into the tomb complex, I was struck by how different it felt.
+As you walk through the massive gate into the tomb complex, you will struck by how different it feels.
 The mix of Mughal, Persian and Hindu architectural styles makes this place unique.
-The red sandstone structure is decorated with delicate marble inlay work and the symmetry of the gardens around it reminded me of a quieter, less touristy version of the Taj.
+The red sandstone structure is decorated with delicate marble inlay work and the symmetry of the gardens around it reminds of a quieter, less touristy version of the Taj.

-One thing I really enjoyed here was just sitting under the trees in the gardens and watching peacocks strut by.
+One thing I really love here is just sitting under the trees in the gardens and watching peacocks strut by.
 Yes, actual peacocks!
-It felt less like a monument visit and more like spending a lazy afternoon in a royal park.
+It feels less like a monument visit and more like spending a lazy afternoon in a royal park.

 • ⏰ Best time: Mornings or late afternoons.
 It’s cooler and less crowded.